-If you choose to have your baby cremated you will be asked what you would like to happen to the ashes.
+For late miscarriages and fetal anomalies there may be a small amount of ashes available, in this case you will be asked what you would like to happen to them.
 There are 3 options that are available to parents:

-- To release the ashes to you.
+- ➤ To release the ashes to you.
 The ashes will usually be available 24 hours after the funeral and will be given to you in a small white wooden casket.
 If you have named your baby there will be a nameplate with your baby's name on it.
-If you have not named your baby it will have your surname on i.e. 'Baby Smith' - To scatter the ashes in the Princess Diana Children's Garden at Harwood Park.
-You may choose if you would like to be present or not when this is done. - To retain the ashes at Harwood Park pending your instructions.
+If you have not named your baby it will have your surname on i.e. 'Baby Smith'. - ➤ To scatter the ashes in the Princess Diana Children's Garden at Harwood Park.
+You may choose if you would like to be present or not when this is done. - ➤ To retain the ashes at Harwood Park pending your instructions.
 If you choose this option, the staff at Harwood Park will contact you one month after the service if final instructions have not been received during that time.

-If you have any questions regarding this please do not hesitate to speak to the bereavement midwife or one of our bereavement team.
+It is very important to note that for some, particularly smaller babies, there may be very little or no ashes at all.
+If you have any questions regarding this please do not hesitate to speak to the nurse, bereavement midwife or one of our bereavement team.